 - Children must be 18 months old at the time of admission into the Young Toddler program and do not have to be toilet trained.

 - Children must be 24 months old at the time of admission into the Older Toddler program and do not have to be toilet trained.

 Children’s House Program (Ages 3-6)

-- Children must be at least two years and nine months old by September 1 and meet all requirements for placement.
+- Children must be at least two years and nine months old by their start date.

 - Children age 4 and older who have begun their Montessori education at other Montessori schools may be considered for admission as transfers.